mikeathan/nodeherder/README.md

 once we send the request
 store response in metrics store ? needs thinking if we need that

+# Logging

+TODO
+frontend send request to backend to post logs backeend remote logger is turned on and posts line by line logged data

 METRICS backend TODO

 - returns lis of period for ui to choose from - NO